nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![UndoRedo5](images/UndoRedo5.png)

 Step 6.
 The user executes clear.
+Due to not being an `UndoCommand` or `RedoCommand`, it causes the `redoStack` to be cleared.

 ![UndoRedo7](images/UndoRedo7.png)